MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 **Important:**

-If your board will not boot from the SD-Card and you see a black screen, you will need to go into the Firmware options in the Boot Manager, select ‘EFI Misc Device’ and press 'ENTER'.
-This will force a reboot to the SD-Card.
-To permanently boot from the SD-Card, you can move it to the top of the boot order in the firmware (Boot Maintenance Manager / Boot Options / Change Boot Order).
+If your board will not boot from the SD card and you see a black screen, you will need to go into the Firmware options in the Boot Manager, select ‘EFI Misc Device’ and press 'ENTER'.
+This will force a reboot to the SD card.
+To permanently boot from the SD card, you can move it to the top of the boot order in the firmware (Boot Maintenance Manager / Boot Options / Change Boot Order).
 See details on [how to do this here](tutorials/updating_your_firmware).